vincentbagilet/mediocrethemes/README.md

 ```

 Note that you may need to restart your R session once the installation
 is complete to be able to use the package.
+You will also need an active
+internet connection the first time you call `set_mediocre_all` or
+`theme_mediocre`.

 ## Usage